killhunnet/e2e-java-experience-in-app-service-linux-part-2/README.md

 urlFragment: java-app-service-sample
 ---

-# End-to-end Java Experience in App Service Linux
+# End-to-end Java Experience in App Service Linux (Part 2)

+Refer to [part 1](https://github.com/Azure-Samples/e2e-java-experience-in-app-service-linux/tree/master/) for additional details.

 This guide walks you through the process of building, configuring, deploying, trouble shooting and scaling